telegraphic/ska-sdp-datamodels/docs/src/index.rst

 ###########################################################

-This is a `repository <https://gitlab.com/ska-telescope/sdp/ska-sdp-datamodels.git>`_ for the Python-based Data Models used in the SKA SDP pipelines and workflows.
-It is modeled after the standard data models used in `RASCIL <https://gitlab.com/ska-telescope/external/rascil-main.git>`_.
+This is a `repository <https://gitlab.com/ska-telescope/sdp/ska-sdp-datamodels.git>`_ for the Python-based Data Models used in the SKA SDP.The aim of this repository is to provide a set of universal data models that can be used across various workflows and pipelines in the SDP architecture.

 The code is written in Python.
+The structure is modeled after the standard data models used in `RASCIL <https://gitlab.com/ska-telescope/external/rascil-main.git>`_.
 The interfaces all operate with familiar data structures such as image, visibility table, gain table, etc. The python source code is directly accessible from these documentation pages: see the source link in the top right corner.